-Price boosts work exactly like arbs in that you’re looking to lay them off at lower odds.
+Price boosts work exactly like arbs in that you’re looking for higher back odds than the lay odds.
 They’re just straightforward back and lay bets and a great way of picking up some quick and easy profits.

-The key difference between the two though is that price boosts are offered by bookmakers as an incentive.
+The key difference between price boosts and arbs though is that price boosts are offered by bookmakers as an incentive.
 The bookmakers want you to take their boosts.
 With standard arbs, the odds aren’t supposed to be that high so it’s best to avoid them as you don’t want to attract attention to your accounts.